-The first visual filter is provided by Fixation, controlled by the Superior Colliculus.
-The Superior Colliculus is Feed-Forward (predictive) control system for binocular fixation.

-It is composed of 7 layers receiving stimulus from the frontal cortex, the lateral and dorsal cortexs, the auditory cortex and the the retina.
+The first visual filter is provided by fixation, controlled by the Superior Colliculus.
+The Superior Colliculus is a Feed-Forward (predictive) control system for binocular fixation.
+The Superior Colliculus is composed of 7 layers receiving stimulus from the frontal cortex, the lateral and dorsal cortexes, the auditory cortex and the retina.